rplaza/node-exercises/README.md

 For this exercise you will need to use the http core module.

-Documentation on the http module can be found by pointing your browser here: file:///usr/lib/node_modules/learnyounode/node_apidoc/http.html

 The http.get() method is a shortcut for simple GET requests, use it to simplify your solution.
 The first argument to http.get() can be the URL you want to GET; provide a callback as the second argument.

 Unlike other callback functions, this one has the signature: